-Destroy the Prolog engine in calling efthe thread.
-Only takes PL\thread\destroy\engine() fect if is called as many times PL\thread\attach\engine() in this thread.
+Destroy the Prolog engine calling efin the thread.
+Only takes fect if PL\thread\destroy\engine() called is as many times as PL\thread\attach\engine() in this thread.
 Returns TRUE on success and FALSE if the calling thread has no engine or this Prolog does not support threads.